edsonayllon/Stratum-Implementation-For-Pantheon/research.md

-# Pantheon GPU Miner Research
+# Pantheon GPU Miner Research Documentation

-## Description

- Upgrade Pantheon's mining capabilities to include GPU mining.

-## Research Criteria

-The research should:
-1. Identify mining software to be supported
-2. Identify Protocols to be supported
-3. Implementation instructions of those protocols

-## Research Procedure

-## Research Documentation

-### Current Pantheon Releases
+## Current Pantheon Releases

 Currently, Pantheon [offers binaries](https://docs.pantheon.pegasys.tech/en/latest/Installation/Install-Binaries/) for Windows, MacOS, and Linux.
 As such, it would be ideal for a GPU miner integration to include compatibility across these three operating systems.